Internal Links

 better medical treatment I might have full stereo vision now, but then, aged 3 and 5 you don't realise just

 how bad the NHS can be.
-You assume Doctors know what they are doing.
+You assume medical people know what they are doing.
 HAH!!!!

-fitting new hips, transplanting hearts, they are brilliant people, but the typical GP...NO!
+fitting new hips, transplanting hearts, they are brilliant people, but the typical GP....well, they are a very mixed bag!

 Some of them can't even speak English despite getting paid £100K a year.
 And as for